The European Championships, often referred to simply as the ‘Euros’, is one of the elite international football tournaments in the world.

 Statistics

-There are two nations that have been equally the most successful in the history of the European Championships, which are Germany and Spain.
-Both have won the tournament on 3 separate occasions.
-Germany’s 3 wins came in 1972, 1980 and 1996, whereas Spain’s 3 wins came in 1964, 2008 and 2012.
-Second on the list are Italy (1968 & 2020) and France (1984 & 2000).
+The most successful nation in the history of the European Championships is Spain who have won four titles.
+Spain’s four wins came in 1964, 2008, 2012 and 2024.
+Next is Germany who have won the tournament on three occasions, in 1972, 1980 and 1996.
+Joint third on the list are Italy (1968 & 2020) and France (1984 & 2000).

 In terms of top goalscorers in the tournament’s history, one player sits clearly at the top in the form of Cristiano Ronaldo with 14 goals.
 He is ahead of Michel Platini, with 9 goals.

-But, what’s probably most impressive is that Platini only ever played in 1 tournament for France, coming in 1984, where he scored all 9 of his goals.
+But, what’s probably most impressive is that Platini only ever played in 1 tournament for France, coming in 1984, where he scored all nine of his goals.
 His goals per game ratio of 1.80 is notably higher than anyone else in the list, in fact there is only one other player with a better that a goal per game ration, which is Savo Milosevic.

 History